High Purity Applications

 A typical highly purified water system has three stages: a pretreatment stage to produce purified water, a primary stage to further purify the water, and a polishing stage, often the most expensive part of the treatment process.
 The usual treatment scheme comprises of reverse osmosis, electrodeionization and then ultrafiltration.
 Today, ion exchange (IX) and electrodeionization (EDI) are the primary deionization technologies associated with highly purified water production, in most cases following reverse osmosis (RO).
 Depending on the required water quality, highly purified water treatment plants often also feature degasification, microfiltration, ultrafiltration and ultraviolet irradiation.
 Ultrafiltration (UF) is commonly used after EDI to remove microbial contamination that may get generated due to the presence of anion resin inside the EDI unit.
 Reduction values for a 10,000 Dalton (Da) molecular weight cut-off (MWCO) membrane have been summarized in Table 1.

-TurboClean® High Purity elements and TurboClean® High Purity Heat Sanitizable elements are ideal for applications which demand ultrapure water such as dialysis, pharmaceutical and semiconductor rinse water.
+TurboClean® High Purity elements and TurboClean® High Purity Heat Sanitizable elements are ideal for applications that demand ultrapure water such as dialysis, pharmaceutical and semiconductor rinse water.
 TurboClean elements feature a unique, sanitary, patented hard-shell construction that offers better value than other sanitary elements.

 TurboClean® High Purity Heat-Sanitizable RO elements may also be used to produce high purity water.
 These elements are typically operated at temperatures between 10-15°C (50-59°F) and are sanitized using a heat-sanitizing procedure at up to 80-90°C (176-194°F).